Knthcame/MarsRover/README.md

   - Found in the androidTest module
   - A full end-to-end test has been added to ensure that the desired outcome is reached when specific data is input via UI and no errors or blockers occur.
   - Specific tests for each screen test that user input leads to the expected outcomes.
+- Screenshot tests
+  - Found in the test module
+  - Aim to cover composable functions.

 ## Continuous integration